 How to protect your business from currency volatility and economic headwinds

-Why is the US dollar so strong right now?
+Why is the pound so volatile?

-What are the risks to global businesses?
+What are the risks to UK businesses?

-“The risk comes either when the company has international clients or is paying internationally,” says Andrew.
+“The risk comes either when the UK company has international clients or is paying internationally,” says Andrew.
 “That’s when the volatile currency affects invoicing.
 I’ve got one client that invoices in euros because their clients are European-based.
 They've increased the euro amount of their annual membership because what they were getting from euro exchanges was less and less.”

 Even if your business doesn’t import directly or sell internationally, there is likely to be a reliance on imports somewhere down your supply chain.
 This creates a knock-on effect with far reaching consequences as prices rise and profit margins are squeezed.